prototypefund/reproducible-website/_docs/definition.md

 ---

 ## When is a build reproducible?
-A build is **reproducible** if, given the same source code, build environment and build instructions, any party can recreate bit-by-bit identical copies of all specified artifacts.
+A build is **reproducible** if given the same source code, build environment and build instructions, any party can recreate bit-by-bit identical copies of all specified artifacts.

-The relevant attributes of the build environment, the build instructions and the source code, as well as the expected reproducible artifacts, are defined by the authors or distributors.
+The relevant attributes of the build environment, the build instructions and the source code as well as the expected reproducible artifacts are defined by the authors or distributors.
 The artifacts of a build are the parts of the build results that are the desired primary output.